nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Sort persons : `sort`

+* Sorts all persons by specified `comparator`.
+* The comparator refers to the attribute(s) provided for the basis to sort.
+* Sorting is done in ascending order by default.
+To sort by descending order, the keyword `reverse` can be used (see Examples below).

+Examples:
+* `sort /byname` sorts all persons in UniMate address book
+* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.